Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 - **Web Development Tools**

 	- I have used this tool to help me with debugging issues that I had during implementation.
-In addition, by using the inspection mode I could see how responsive
+In addition, by using the inspection mode I could see how responsive a piece of feature was after coding it.

 - **W3C Validation**